Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Introduction

 \section{Introduction}

-The circumgalactic medium (CGM), the extended region of gas surrounding galaxies out to their virial radii, is richly structured with the by-products of and raw materials for galaxy evolution.
+The circumgalactic medium (CGM), the extended region of gas surrounding galaxies out to their virial radii, is richly structured and composed of the raw materials and by-products of galaxy evolution.
 Due to its extremely diffuse nature, the CGM is the component of a galaxy that presents perhaps the greatest challenge to extragalactic observers.
-The most sensitive probes of the predominantly ionized gas in the CGM are background QSO sightlines along which the spectra show the absorption signature of a foreground galaxy's halo \citep[e.g.][]{Bahcall1969, Bergeron1986}.
+The most sensitive probes of the predominantly ionized gas in the CGM are background QSO sightlines.
+The spectra of these background QSOs show the absorption signature of a foreground galaxy's halo \citep[e.g.][]{Bahcall1969, Bergeron1986}.
 Such studies provide an inherently one-dimensional picture of the gas, typically along only a single sightline.
 Other observational techniques of studying the CGM include: stacking analyses, which combine between hundreds and thousands of spectra and/or images to detect the faint signals of CGM \citep{York2006,Peek2015,Steidel2010, Zhu2013, Zhang2018}; ``down-the-barrel'' spectroscopy, which employs a galaxy's own starlight as the background source for CGM absorption \citep{Martin2006,Bordoloi2011,Rubin2014,Heckman2015}; and emission line maps, which search for the few photons emitted directly by CGM gas \citep{Putman2012a,Cantalupo2014,Hayes2016}.
 Additionally X-ray observations by Chandra and XMM Newton have been used to help constrain the extent and nature of the hot, 10$^{6}$ K CGM \citep[e.g.][]{Nicastro2005, Anderson2010, Yao2010, Anderson2013}.